What Languages Are Spoken in Asia? A Learner’s Guide Through the Family Tree

 Take a look at Asia, which has 4.3 billion people speaking nearly 2,300 living languages.

-In this post, we’ll climb across 14 branches of the Asian language family tree.
-No matter what your personal interests or language goals are, you’ll find something to fire up your leaning motivation.
+In this post, we’ll climb across 14 branches of the Asian language family tree in hopes that you’ll find a language to fire up your learning motivation.